Environmental economy – statistics on employment and growth

 An alternative approach to an analysis by environmental domain is an analysis by activity based on production units, using the statistical classification of economic activities (NACE).
 Because units producing environmental goods and services can engage in a range of activities, an analysis by economic activity provides a complementary picture to the analysis by environmental domain.
-Table 1 follows this alternative approach and shows that most employment within the environmental economy of the EU-28 in 2014 was found in: energy and water supply, sewerage, waste management and remediation activities (NACE Sections D and E) with 1.4 million full-time equivalents; and construction (NACE Section F) with 1.1 million full-time equivalents.
-By contrast, the environmental economy employed 727 thousand full-time equivalents in services activities, 577 thousand full-time equivalents in mining, quarrying and manufacturing, and 334 thousand full-time equivalents in agriculture, forestry and fishing.
+Table 1 follows this alternative approach and shows that most employment within the environmental economy of the EU-28 in 2015 was found in: energy and water supply, sewerage, waste management and remediation activities (NACE Sections D and E) with 1.4 million full-time equivalents; and construction (NACE Section F) with 1.1 million full-time equivalents.
+By contrast, the environmental economy employed 0.7 million full-time equivalents in services activities, 0.5 million full-time equivalents in mining, quarrying and manufacturing, and 0.4 million full-time equivalents in agriculture, forestry and fishing.

 Labour productivity expressed as value added per full-time equivalent is highest for energy and water supply, sewerage, waste management and remediation activities, generating on average EUR 82 400 per full-time equivalent job (generating 41 % of the value added of the environmental economy with 34 % of the labour input).
 Labour productivity is lowest in agriculture and forestry, which generated on average EUR 48 400 per full-time equivalent (generating 7 % of the value added of the environmental economy with 11 % of the labour input).
 For more information on productivity, please refer to the article on material flow accounts and resource productivity.

-Gross value added of environmental protection activities increased from EUR 102 billion (or 1.1 % of GDP) in 2000 to EUR 168.5 billion in 2015, and its contribution to GDP remained unchanged over this period (at 1.1 %).
-Gross value added of resource management activities had a lower baseline value in 2000, namely EUR 33 billion (or 0.3 % of GDP) but reported faster growth to reach EUR 124 billion (or 0.9 % of GDP) in 2014, largely due to an increase of energy production from renewable sources (for example, wind, solar power and biofuels) and products for energy and heat saving.
+Gross value added of environmental protection activities increased from EUR 103 billion in 2000 to EUR 168.5 billion in 2015, and its contribution to GDP remained unchanged over this period (at 1.1 %).
+Gross value added of resource management activities had a lower baseline value in 2000, namely EUR 33 billion (or 0.3 % of GDP) but reported faster growth to reach EUR 134 billion (or 0.9 % of GDP) in 2015, largely due to an increase of energy production from renewable sources (for example, wind, solar power and biofuels) and products for energy and heat saving.